 The most common species are head lice, pubic lice and body lice.
 Lice can tolerate various environments, and are generally spread among people through direct contact and from contact with inanimate objects, like combs, beds, etc. Some species can live in fabrics and on cloths for several days, which allow ample opportunity to spread.
 They are active all seasons of the year which keeps the transmission of the bug at a steady rate.

-Generally, they latch onto a human host and feed on the skin found on the host's body.
+Lice, or in the singular form, a Louse, are mostly scavengers, most species feeding exclusively on human blood.
+Generally, lice latch onto a human host and feed on the skin found on the host's body.
 Normally lice do not live in colonies.
 However, once established on the human host they will reproduce in size and number and continue to live off the host until completely removed.
 There are many different types of lice, with some species pertaining only animals or humans, and others being able to go to any other species.

 You are at greatest risk of getting lice if you come into close contact with someone who already has lice.
-Direct contact is the most common way to get lice, however, you can also get them from contact with infected animals or infected persons clothing (such as hat, coat, scarves, hair ribbon) or other personal items (such as a brush, comb).
+Direct contact is the most common way to get lice; however, you can also get them from contact with infected animals or an infected person’s clothing (such as hat, coat, scarves, hair ribbon) or other personal items (such as a brush, comb).
 Avoid contact with those infected and be sure to get your house inspected if you notice your animal or family excessively itching.